EagleAction - MBB Gets Big Win Over Syracuse

 Harris continued his ridiculous hot shooting with yet another three to give BC a 72-59 lead - officially closing the book on his recent struggles.

-BC led 76-64 as we dipped below two minutes, but BC either turned the ball over or allowed the Orange to continue answering.
+BC led 76-64 as we dipped below two minutes, but the Eagles either turned the ball over or allowed the Orange to continue answering.
 Eventually, Cuse cut it to 78-72 with 1:14 remaining.
-The Eagles held on, avoiding a disaster of a collapse and earning a huge league win heading into February.
+The Eagles held on as Cuse missed shot and BC hit just enough of its free throws, avoiding a disaster of a collapse and earning a huge league win heading into February.

 With a month to go until March, Grant still believes his team is due for a breakthrough.
 What does that mean?
 Well, it depends on how the final 10 games go, but this one was undoubtedly a huge one for the morale.